jovanbulck/sgx-pte/README.md

 # Source Code Overview

 We based our attack framework on on commit [#df4af24](https://github.com/jovanbulck/sgx-pte/commit/df4af2451dad05914b60ef87445dee219ccc74d1) from the upstream
 [Graphene-SGX](https://github.com/oscarlab/graphene) project.
+Note that we use the environment variables `$GRAPHENE` and `$GRAPHENE_SGX` to refer to respectively the root directory containing the Graphene git directory and `$GRAPHENE/Pal/src/host/Linux-SGX/`.

  The following lists the major modifications:

-* `Pal/src/host/Linux-SGX/sgx_attacker.c`: untrusted user space runtime
+* `$GRAPHENE_SGX/sgx_attacker.c`: untrusted user space runtime
    modifications to create and synchronize spy/victim threads.

-* `Pal/src/host/Linux-SGX/sgx-driver/gsgx_attacker_*`: untrusted gsgx kernel
+* `$GRAPHENE_SGX/sgx-driver/gsgx_attacker_*`: untrusted gsgx kernel
    driver modifications implementing attacker thread to spy on victim Page Table Entries (PTEs).

-* `LibOS/shim/test/apps/hello`: simple microbenchmark application to quantify Inter Processor Interrupt (IPI) latency in terms of the number of instructions executed by the enclave after accessing a page, and before being interrupted by the kernel.
+* `$GRAPHENE/LibOS/shim/test/apps/hello`: simple microbenchmark application to quantify Inter Processor Interrupt (IPI) latency in terms of the number of instructions executed by the enclave after accessing a page, and before being interrupted by the kernel.

-* `LibOS/shim/test/apps/libgcrypt/`: minimal client application and Graphene manifest to run unmodified Libgcrypt v1.6.3/v1.7.5 libraries in an SGX enclave.
+* `$GRAPHENE/LibOS/shim/test/apps/libgcrypt/`: minimal client application and Graphene manifest to run unmodified Libgcrypt v1.6.3/v1.7.5 libraries in an SGX enclave.

 # Build and Run